BenchmarkEmail/RESTful-API-v3/Use Cases and Solutions Sandbox/Add a single contact to a list.md

      // list id found at Response.Data[0..n].ID
 ```

-3. Use the ListId from previous step and make this next request to Add your new contact. [link](https://developer.benchmarkemail.com/#375fa862-2ac6-9d5d-3669-6e9a23524241).
+3. Use the ListId from previous step and make this next request to add your new contact. [link](https://developer.benchmarkemail.com/#375fa862-2ac6-9d5d-3669-6e9a23524241).
 For a list of all data fields available to add contact information, see [link](https://www.benchmarkemail.com/models.htm#ContactDetailRecord)

 ```js
     POST /Contact/{{ListID}}/ContactDetails